 All aboard for one of the most unique glamping experiences in Yorkshire if not the entire UK at The Flying Yorkshireman.
 Set on a working farm, the revived Pullman style rail carriage's authentic interior has original racks, signs, and lamps, with the whole carriage finished to make you feel like you’ve got a ticket for a night on a sleeper train in the Yorkshire Dales National Park.
 Unwind in the outdoor hot tub after a day in the Nidderdale Area of Outstanding National Beauty and look out over the old railway line below.
 A proper Yorkshire glamping break.

 Vibe: Rustic Rural Huts

 Set at the bottom of the Howardian Hills Area of Outstanding Natural Beauty is Baxby Manor, an idyllic spot for a peaceful glamping getaway in Yorkshire.
-The Hoglet House, a wooden-clad, rustic glamping hut, is a smart choice for people looking for an eco-friendly place to stay without missing out on the glamping essentials like hot showers, campfires, and picnic tables.
+The Hoglet House, a wooden-clad, rustic glamping hideaway, is a smart choice for people looking for an eco-friendly place to stay without missing out on the glamping essentials like hot showers, campfires, and picnic tables.
 Spend your days rambling through the woodlands spotting kingfishers and otters, and uncover the ruins of Byland Abbey, built by an order of monks in the 12th century.
 Baxby Manor also has a larger cabin called Rufus's Roost and spots for tent camping and campervans.